oyeboah4/Nba-player-odds-and-Stat-Finder-/CODE_OF_CONDUCT.md

 Violations of this Code of Conduct may result in temporary or permanent bans from project spaces.
 Serious violations may be reported to the appropriate institution or authority if needed.

-Contact
+📩 Contact
-If you experience or witness unacceptable behavior, please report it to [oyeboah689@gmail.com or alexader.ross2003@gmail.com]
+If you experience or witness unacceptable behavior, please report it to:
+📧 oyeboah689@gmail.com or alexader.ross2003@gmail.com